Travel.State.Gov >

 Local courts operate under a combination of Somali customary and Islamic law, some of which may be hostile towards foreigners.

-Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the relevant local authorities prior to practicing or operating a business.
+Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the relevant local authorities prior to practicing a profession or operating a business.

 Furthermore, some crimes are also prosecutable in the United States, regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.